hasura/graphql-engine/manual/project/secrets.rst

 Project secrets
 ===============

-Project secrets are variables that your microserivces need, but variables that are not safe to put in your git repository.
+Project secrets are variables that your microservices need, but variables that are not safe to put in your git repository.
 Here are some typical examples:

 - Postgres (database) password